 Karna Fakiri Phir Kya Dilgiri – Bade Ghar Ki Beti Songs (1989)

 This is another song that I could find on Meera’s poetry and in fact my favorite Meera poem.
-This version has some filmi insertions into the original poem but nonetheless, it is nice rendition.
+This version has some filmi insertions into the original poem but nonetheless, it is a nice rendition.

 You can also watch the Meera Film version of it here